stewrutledge/gelfHandler/README.md

-# gelfHandler
+# GelfHandler

-gelfHandler is a basic logging handler for sending to a graylog2 instance via UDP or TCP
+GelfHandler is a basic logging handler for sending to a graylog2 instance via UDP or TCP

 ## Basic usage